FAQ's

 A. As a former school counselor myself, I recognize that school counselors are invaluable assets.
 Unfortunately though, the reality is that public school counselors carry a caseload of several hundred students, with needs that extend well beyond college admissions planning.
 As such, they have limited time to devote to the activities that I choose to focus on.
 With that being said, your school counselor is a key figure as you prepare for college.
 Whether you choose to work with me or not, your student should develop a positive working relationship with his/her counselor.

+Here’s another perspective on this issue.
 A 2009 joint study by Lipman Hearne and the National Research Center for College and University Admissions surveyed nearly 1,300 students who scored in the top 30th percentile on the SAT.
 In that group, 26% had engaged an independent consultant to assist in their college search.
 This is a clear indication that the specialization offered by private counselors has been recognized as a benefit by many of those with whom your student will be competing

 for admission.